Cloud Spend: The Cloud FinOps Driver

 Almost every factor that makes the cloud attractive for application development can also drive cost overruns.
 When rolled into high-level themes, such factors include:

 The rise of cloud computing has disrupted the way modern businesses operate.
-Failing to adopt a cloud-first approach will put any organization behind the competition or even out of it.

 Cloud computing and its sister technologies are imperative for today’s enterprises to grow, thrive, and succeed.
+Failing to adopt a cloud-first approach can leave an organization at a competitive disadvantage.

 However, embracing the cloud also means a new emphasis on cloud cost management.

-Complex pricing by cloud service providers adds to these issues, leading to rapid financial waste due to overprovisioning and underprovisioning of cloud services and resources and redundant cloud computing usage.
+Complex pricing by cloud service providers adds to these issues, leading to rapid financial waste due to overprovisioning and underprovisioning of cloud services, and resources, and redundant cloud computing usage.

 FinOps helps enterprises achieve that balance.
 Moreover, as cloud computing grows and the adoption of hybrid and multi-cloud models intensifies, the role of FinOps in modern organizations will become more pronounced and crucial.

-FinOps aims to help organizations enjoy the advantages of the cloud — agility, scalability, on-demand resource consumption, and decentralized control — while pushing productivity and innovation without unnecessary costs.
+FinOps aims to help organizations enjoy the advantages of the cloud—agility, scalability, on-demand resource consumption, and decentralized control—while pushing productivity and innovation without unnecessary costs.

 In an ideal enterprise, FinOps is not a cost center but rather a revenue center.
 This occurs when FinOps teams can accurately forecast the ROI of a given project.
 When FinOps can determine the difference between good and bad cloud spend, and the enterprise can calculate the financial benefits of a project relative to its cost, FinOps can pay for itself and then some.